Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 It's just so nice we can just like sit quietly together.

-Yeah, my voice, some people just can't hear it.
+My voice, some people just can't hear it.

-We used to get like, in the early days of the podcast, iTunes reviews being like,
+We used to get like in the early days of the podcast, iTunes reviews being like,

 I think there's a third person there.